Quality in Health Care.

 The point is, you’ve got something to say.

-For the fourth consecutive meeting, in addition to our usual expert sessions, we’re asking members and guests to present for 5-15 minutes answering a conceptual or practical question and sharing practical knowledge and insight into customer service and association management, all in bite-sized pieces.
+For the fifth consecutive meeting, in addition to our usual expert sessions, we’re asking members and guests to present for 5-15 minutes answering a conceptual or practical question and sharing practical knowledge and insight into quality care and association management, all in bite-sized pieces.
 Think HPN meets TED!

 Every attendee should submit a short answer to one of these questions, or a proposal for a short presentation about how you or your organization has advocated for healthcare professionals.

 You’re an expert—get recognized.
-SUBMIT A RESPONSE »
+SUBMIT A PROPOSAL »

-Don’t forget to register to attend our Fall Meeting.
+Don’t forget to register to attend our Spring Meeting as soon as possible.
 We’ll follow up with you shortly.

 Inspiration & more.

-While the theme for our Spring Meeting is customer service, and we hope you’ll have stories to tell about our theme, we also have standing prompts for topics of relevance to healthcare association executives and professionals.
+While the theme for our Spring Meeting is Quality, and we hope you’ll have stories to tell about our theme, we also have standing prompts for topics of relevance to healthcare association executives and professionals.